RI-SE/ATOS/doc/release_procedure/README.md

 feature -> dev
 ```
 Testing should be performed and documented through a lightweight protocol:
+* Pass Jenkins tests
-* Complete a normal test with one virtual test object
+* Complete a normal manual test with one virtual test object
 * Complete a normal test with two virtual test objects
-* Complete a aborting test with two virtual test objects
+* Complete an aborting test with two virtual test objects

 # Release Phase